-The VPs in the figure (thick black lines) carry signalling VCs only.
+The VPs in Figure I.1 (thick black lines) carry signalling VCs only.
 In this way, the signalling transport network is logically separated from the user data transport network at the NNI.
 Although logically separated from user data signalling information and user data could be transported by the same physical links.

 Figure I.2 shows, in terms of protocol stacks, the path drawn in Figure I.1.
-Apart from the physical layer (PL), ATM layer and ATM adaptation layer (AAL), the stacks shows a network layer (NL) and a "signalling higher layer".
+Apart from the Physical Layer (PL), ATM layer and ATM Adaptation Layer (AAL), the stacks show a Network Layer (NL) and a "signalling higher layer".

-FIGURE I.1/I.311

-Example of a path within the B-ISDN signalling network
+Figure I.1/I.311 - Example of a path within the B-ISDN signalling network